Germany bruised as U.S. clash looms

 "I just hope he's not pulled that muscle and that over the next two days he'll be able to train."

-Boateng was replaced by Shkodran Mustafi, a talented but inexperienced defender who was blamed for Ghana's equalizer.
+Boateng was replaced by Shkodran Mustafi, a talented but inexperienced defender who was blamed for Ghana's equaliser.
 He made his debut for Germany only last month and has just three caps.

 Loew is likely to spend much of the next few days looking at where Germany went wrong against the Africans.
 He will be under pressure to put captain Philipp Lahm in the back four instead of in the uncustomary role as holding midfielder, where he has struggled at the World Cup.